darketmaster/professional-portfolio/README.md

 - **[CDR Processing & BI System](./cdr-processing-system/)**
   A full ETL and reporting system that ingests telecom CDRs (binary/plain text), consolidates them in a MySQL cluster, and provides near real-time analytics through a BI module and reporting engine.

-- **Project 2 (Example: Microservices Platform)**
-  A microservices-based architecture for a distributed application using Docker, Kubernetes, and REST APIs.

-- **Project 3 (Example: Event-Driven System)**
-  An event-driven system using Apache Kafka for real-time data streaming and processing.

-*(More projects will be added to showcase different areas such as cloud-native applications, big data pipelines, and enterprise integration patterns.)*

 ---